Skip to main content

 Best practices for versioning

-• Use clear version identifiers: Update the version field (example: "1.0", "2.0", "2023", "2024") to make versions easily distinguishable
+• Use clear version identifiers: Update the Version field to make versions easily distinguishable (for example, 1.0, 1.1, 2.0).
+For guidance on semantic versioning for data, see the ANDS data versioning guide.

-• Add version notes: Use the version_notes field to document what changed in this version
+• Add version notes: Use the Version_notes field to document what changed in this version.

-• Update temporal coverage: Adjust time periods to reflect the data covered by the new version
+• Update temporal coverage: Adjust time periods to reflect the data covered by the new version.

-• Review all metadata: Ensure all metadata fields are current and accurate for the new version
+• Review all metadata: Ensure all metadata fields are current and accurate for the new version.

-• Verify data dictionaries: Check that field definitions remain relevant or update them as needed
+• Verify data dictionaries: Check that field definitions remain relevant or update them as needed.

-• Test distributions: Ensure all distribution links and access methods work correctly
+• Test distributions: Ensure all distribution links and access methods work correctly.

-• Add comments during workflow: Use comments when submitting, approving, and publishing to document the versioning rationale
+• Add comments during workflow: Use comments when submitting, approving, and publishing to document the versioning rationale.